TheLogicMaster/switch-gdx/README.md

 - For Switch, all pthreads need to be terminated manually, or it will crash on exit.
 Any program threads must be manually stopped on dispose.
 - If using SNAPSHOT Gradle dependency, refresh Gradle dependencies using the Intellij Gradle menu to not use cached versions and update to the latest.
 - Project folder paths can't contain spaces due to Make not supporting them
+- Changing any String literals forces a full recompilation
+- Socket server only supports IPv4
+- Restarting a program that uses sockets without fully restarting the Switch app leads to a crash

 ## Current Status
 - Compiler bug in com_badlogic_gdx_assets_AssetManager_update___R_boolean, so patch for now (Probably related to setjmp/try-catch)